 New microbreweries are opening all the time and there are a few doing something a bit different, but then that’s the beauty of the micro revolution, space to be unique and bring some personality into proceedings.
 The 3 Brewers in St Albans have their very own bore hole, so when it comes to sourcing fresh water it doesn’t really get much more local than that.
-It’s a busy time for them, they will be at the St Albans Beer and Cider Festival (25th - 28th September 2019) and then straight onto the St Albans Food and Drink Festival.
-That event is running through to 18th October.
+It’s a busy time for them, they will be at the St Albans Beer and Cider Festival (23rd September - 6th October 2019) and then straight onto the St Albans Food and Drink Festival.

 Winner at the 2017 Hertfordshire Food and Drink Awards, The Garden City Brewery in Letchworth is beautifully situated on The Wynd.
 The brewery operates its bar serving the delicious beers they create on site (as well as other guest beers, ciders and spirits).
 They are very welcoming of both dogs and children, but obviously they aren’t allowed to sample the ales, not even the really old dogs.